It’s a popular myth that software license compliance issues evaporate with your move to the cloud....

 Start now to unleash the full potential of your Software Asset Management by introducing automated software re-harvesting processes.

-Christian joined Aspera in 2013 as a Consultant, bringing more than 10 years of experience in project management.
+Christian joined USU in 2013 as a Consultant, bringing more than 10 years of experience in project management.
 He successfully managed SAM projects for different medium and large enterprise customers, building a strong expertise in SAM technology and in Oracle and Salesforce licensing.
 In his current role as Solution Architect, Christian now focuses on developing answers to the ever evolving challenges of Software Asset Management.
 In addition he acts as Product Solution Manager for the Financial Management component of SmartTrack.
-In 2021 Aspera and all other USU Solutions were united under the USU brand.